Knowledge base

 Preamble

-- This procedure deletes all the content of the volume dedicated to the operating system (
+- This procedure erases all the content of the volume dedicated to the operating system (

-Reset the OS VPS Cloud / VPS Lite
+Reset of the VPS Cloud / VPS Lite OS

 To access the VPS: